Excerpt from United States v. Jean, No. 5:15-cr-50087

 Blacklist is derived from its parent Black Sheep; the initiative of Ziya Tong, Black Sheep events comprise private, ad-hoc screenings to activists in cities worldwide.

 Blacklist is the project of (in first-name alphabetical order) Crystelle Vu,

 Doors open 18:30

 Spektrum, Bürknerstraße 12, 12047 Berlin, Map

 90% of everything we consume comes by ship.
-BLACKLIST #3 takes a long hard look at the global arms trade through the lens of
+BLACKLIST #3 takes a long hard look at the impact of the global ocean industry through the lens of